fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`Remarks`**

-Available in Chrome, Edge, Firefox, Safari 12+, Opera, and Node.js 11+.
+Available in Chrome, Edge, Firefox, Safari 12+, Opera, Node.js 11+, and Deno.

 #### Inherited from